Umcaruje/lmmspackager/README.md

 lmmspackager
 ============

-This is a crude Python script that should package LMMS projects with the samples it uses, in a zip archive.
+This program packages LMMS projects and the used samples in a zip archive for easier sharing.

 Requirements:
 * Python 3.3 or later